EnableX/One-to-One-Video-Chat-Sample-Web-Application/README.md

 ## 5. Test Video Call

-* Open a browser and go to `https://yourdomain:5000/`.
+* Open a browser and go to `https://localhost:5000/`.
 The browser should load the App.
 Go to -> Advanced -> Proceed to localhost
 * Don't have a Room ID?
 Create here (create a new RoomID)
 * Store the Room ID for future use or share
-* Enter a username (e.g. test0)
+* Enter a username (e.g. test0) as a moderator
 * Join and allow access to camera and microphone when prompted to start your first webRTC call through EnableX
-* Open another browser tab and enter `https://yourdomain:5000/`
+* Open another browser tab and enter `https://localhost:5000/`
-* Enter the same roomID previously created and add a different username (test1) and click join
+* Enter the same roomID previously created and add a different username (test1) as a participant and click join
 * Now, you should see your own video in both the tabs!